Miami, Manitoba: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Miami had a population of 464 living in 199 of its 216 total private dwellings, a change of from its 2016 population of 434.
 With a land area of 1.2 km2, it had a population density of in 2021.

 Services

-Miami has a fire department.
+Miami, Manitoba has a fire department.
 Members of the department are trained to a minimum Level I fire fighting certification with the Office of the Fire Commissioner.
 The Miami Volunteer Fire and Rescue Service has about 24 active members.
 The community also has an EMS Unit that works in conjunction with the surrounding hospitals.